mask1n/fortune-street-stuff/name_replacement/README.md

 - This script assumes you've already patched an NTSC-U Fortune Street ISO with [Custom Street World Tour](https://github.com/FortuneStreetModding/CustomStreetWorldTour)
 - Python 3.6 or later
 - [Dolphin Emulator](https://dolphin-emu.org/)
-- [py-dolphin-memory-engine](https://github.com/henriquegemignani/py-dolphin-memory-engine) (optional if using the release version) (use `pip install dolphin-memory-engine` to install)
+- [py-dolphin-memory-engine](https://github.com/henriquegemignani/py-dolphin-memory-engine) (optional if using the Windows release binary) (use `pip install dolphin-memory-engine` to install)

 ## How to use
 1. Start emulation of CSWT in Dolphin